Mattytomo365/ML-Restaurant-Forecasting-System/README.md

 The secondary function of this application will present the user with a range of visualisations produced through analysing past sales data within the establishment.

 I am still very early in the design phase of this project, this repository will be updated accordingly.
+You can view the current progress of this project in the `Projects` tab.